deng-gdb/eurostat-gdp/README.md

 - The block **_resource "google_storage_bucket"_** defines all required information in order to create Google Cloud storage bucket resource.
 The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/storage_bucket).
 - The block **_resource "google_bigquery_dataset"_** defines all required information in order to create Google BigQuery dataset resource.
 The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/bigquery_dataset).
 - The block **_resource "google_artifact_registry_repository"_** defines all required information in order to create Google Artifact registry for containers.
 The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/artifact_registry_repository).
+- The block **_resource "google_compute_instance"_** defines all required information in order to create a Google VM instance resource within Compute Emgine.
+The structure of this block you can find in the official documentation [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_instance).

 ### variables.tf